Italy Weather in March

 Italy welcomes spring with open arms in March, making it the perfect and popular time to explore the landscapes of Tuscany and historic cities like Verona, Milan and Naples.
 The timeless beauty of Rome's ancient ruins starts to get busy as the vibrant blossoms of The rose, iris and boboli yards of Florence begin to bloom.
 Easter in and around Vatican City is the big draw in March, whilst warm Sicily offers potential beach time.
 Make sure to read all our tips about the Italy weather in March.

-Weather in Italy in March
+Italy in March at a glance

 naples-old-town-shutterstock_409503061